jiko/stopabadcure/_posts/2013-10-17-Sly-James-and-Catholic-diocese-give-tax-proposal-the-cold-shoulder.md

 **

-The three mayors who joined James in witholding their support for Jackson County Question 1 were Lee’s Summit Mayor Randy Rhoads, Blue Springs Mayor Carson Ross and Raytown Mayor David Bower.
+The three mayors who joined James in witholding their support for **Jackson County Question 1** were Lee’s Summit Mayor **Randy Rhoads**, Blue Springs Mayor **Carson Ross** and Raytown Mayor **David Bower**.
 They told Abouhalkah they were neutral and would neither support or oppose the tax.

-Abouhalkah said that Independence Mayor Don Reimal did not respond to interview requests but that he -- Abouhalkah -- understood Reimal held the same stance as the other mayors.
+Abouhalkah said that Independence Mayor **Don Reimal** did not respond to interview requests but that he -- Abouhalkah -- understood Reimal held the same stance as the other mayors.

 Regarding James, you might think that a "non-endorsement" is not important, but it is very much so.